sagemath/sagetrac-mirror/src/doc/en/developer/coding_basics.rst

   the REFERENCES block described below), explanations, etc. It can be several paragraphs long.

-- **INPUT** and **OUTPUT** describing the input/output of the function.
-These blocks are mandatory only if the input or output is not clear from the description.
+- **INPUT** block describing the input of the function.

-   The INPUT block describes all arguments that the function accepts, and the OUTPUT section describes its expected output.
-The OUTPUT block can also mentioned the errors that the function can possibly raise.
+   The INPUT block describes all arguments that the function accepts.
+This block is mandatory only if the input is not clear from the description.
+You should omit it if there is no argument.

    1. The type names should be descriptive, but do not have to represent the exact Sage/Python types.
 For example, use "integer" for